 It ‘d be good if each American homeowner could buy and install his own little household power plant, setting himself free from the grid.
 But the physics of wind power just does not work that way.
 Geography, topography, climate, and housing density allow well over 90% of American homeowners to buy wind turbines just barely big enough to power their blenders or waffle irons-nothing more.
 For most American homes, a single small wind generator has approximately the same value as a yard gnome.

 Looking at the nation’s twenty-first-century energy needs, America must abjure its love of rugged individualism and embrace community enterprise.
 No individual homeowner ever ought to buy a wind turbine.
 Every community should buy fields full of wind turbines.

 Only a community cooperative, municipal corporation or public-private partnership should buy a wind turbine.
 And when a community invests in wind energy, it should buy and build as aggressively and ambitiously as apparently crazy visionaries recommend, because wind power benefits from economies of size and scale.
 Bigger always is better; more and mightier always work better than just a few little ones.
-Although the biggest and best industrial wind turbines cost more than $1 million each, the more generators a community buys and installs, the more quickly they pay for themselves; and the higher the towers soar, the more electricity each wind turbine generates.

 How Do Home Wind Turbines Work?